codefellows/seattle-dotnet-401d3/Data_Structures/Implementations/HashTables.md

 ## Directions

-Implement a Hashtable with an insertion that hashes the key.
+Implement a Hashtable with an insertion that hashes the key & a lookup to get the value given a key.

 ## Specs

 Upon completion, your Hashtable should be able to handle the following:
-1. Add an item to a hashtable.
+1. Add an item to a hashtable.(Method name: `Add(key, value)`)
+1. Get a value from a key (Method name: `Contains(key)`)
-1. Make a hashing algorithm that will determine and set the Key of your Key/Value Pair
+1. Make a hashing algorithm that will determine and set the Key of your Key/Value Pair(Method Name: `GetHash(key)`)
 1. Handle collisions in the event that 2 keys equal the same

 ## Rubric